Stereographic Multiple-Try Metropolis: Optimal Scaling for SMTM

+The exponential terms in $\phi_1^j$ and $\phi_2^j$ arise from later approximations of the logarithm of the acceptance probabilities.
+Note that when $N=1$, both $\phi_1^j$ and $\phi_2^j$ reduce to the function $1 \wedge e^x$, which plays a central role in optimal scaling results for RWM \citep{roberts97}.
+In this sense, $\phi_1^j$ and $\phi_2^j$ can be viewed as natural extensions of this function to the multiple-proposal setting.
+Next, we establish a few properties of these functions, such as boundedness and Lipschitz continuity. \begin{lemma} For any $j\in\{1,\dots,N\}$, $\phi_1^j,\phi_2^j$ are all bounded and Lipschitz continuous. \end{lemma} \begin{proof} See \cref{proof:Lemma:lipschitz}. \end{proof}

-We will show that both $\alpha_1^j$ and $\alpha_2^j$ will converge to some values of $\phi_1^j$ and $\phi_2^j$ respectively.
-Moreover, this convergence occurs in the $L^1$ norm, which is stronger than the weak convergence typically used in optimal scaling analysis. \begin{theorem} Under the assumptions on $\pi$ at the beginning of \cref{Sec:optimal scaling}, suppose the current state $X\sim\pi$ and the parameter of the SRWM algorithm $R=\sqrt{\lambda d}$ where $\lambda>0$ is a fixed constant.
-Then, if either $\lambda\neq1$ or $f$ is not the standard Gaussian density, there exists a sequence of sets $\{F_d\}$ such that $\pi(F_d)\to1$ and for any $j\in\{1,\dots,N\}$,
+Next, we establish the high-dimensional scaling limits of both $\alpha_1^j$ and $\alpha_2^j$ using functions $\phi_1^j$ and $\phi_2^j$, respectively.
+The results will be used to approximate the limiting ESJD of SMTM.
+Note that the convergence we established is in the $L^1$ norm, which is stronger than the weak convergence typically used in existing literature of optimal scaling analysis. \begin{theorem} Under the assumptions on $\pi$ at the beginning of \cref{Sec:optimal scaling}, suppose the current state of SMTM on $\mathbb{S}^d$ is $z=\SP^{-1}(X)$ and the radius parameter of the SMTM is $R=\sqrt{\lambda d}$, where $\lambda>0$ is a fixed constant.
+Then, if either $\lambda\neq1$ or $f$ is not the standard Gaussian density, there exists a sequence of sets $\{F_d\}$ in $\mathbb{R}^d$ such that $\pi(F_d)\to1$ and for any $j\in\{1,\dots,N\}$,